pola-rs/polars-book/docs/user-guide/expressions/lists.md

 --8<-- "python/user-guide/expressions/lists.py:weather_by_day"
 ```

-Let's do something interesting, where we calculate the percentage rank of the temperatures by day, measured across stations. `Polars` doesn't provide a special function to do this sort of "rank percentage" directly, but because expressions are so versatile we can create our own percentage rank expression for highest temperature.
+Let's do something interesting, where we calculate the percentage rank of the temperatures by day, measured across stations.
+Pandas allows you to compute the percentages of the `rank` values. `Polars` doesn't provide a special function to do this directly, but because expressions are so versatile we can create our own percentage rank expression for highest temperature.
 Let's try that!

 {{code_block('user-guide/expressions/lists','weather_by_day_rank',['list.eval'])}}
 ```python exec="on" result="text" session="user-guide/lists"